-The guards took their rifles and used them as clubs to drive the POWs on deck with their guns to chase them back into the holds.
-Once in the holds, the Japanese cut the rope ladders into the holds and put the hatch covers over the holds, but they did not tie the hatch covers down.
-Cichy recalled, “The Japs closed the hatches and left the ship in lifeboats.
-They must have forgot about the prisoners on deck who had been cooking.
+The guards began to beat the POWs on deck with their guns to chase them back into the holds.
+Once they had, they put the hatch covers on the hatches, but because they had been ordered to abandon ship, never tied them down.
+Cichy said, “The Japs closed the hatched and left the ship in lifeboats.
+They must have forgotten about the prisoners on deck who had been cooking.
 When the Japs were off the boat, the cooks opened the hatches and told us to come up.
-I was just under the deck, but there were a lot of guys down below.
+I was just under the deck, but there were a lot of the guys down below.
 One of them escaped by simply walking into the water from a hole in the bulkhead.
 He was Lt.
 Robert S. Overbeck, Baltimore.”
 Cichy added, “The Japs had already evacuated ship.
 They had a destroyer off the side, and they were saving their own.”

-According to surviving POWs, the ship stayed afloat for hours but got lower in the water.
-Some POWs walked back to see the damage caused by the torpedo.
-The deck was peeled back and water was inside the hold washing back and forth.
-When a wave went under the ship the stern would wobble up and down and the sound of steel tearing was heard.
-The stern finally tore off and sunk quickly.
-After that, the rest of the ship quickly took on water.
+Cpl.
+Glenn Oliver recalled that he was on the port side and walked back to see the damage caused by the torpedo.
+The deck was peeled back and he could see water inside the hold washing back and forth.
+When a wave went under the ship the stern would wobble up and down and he heard the steel tearing.
+Shortly after this, the stern tore off and sunk; the rest of the ship quickly took on water.
 Many on deck tried to find something that floated while others sat calmly on the deck.

-Of being in the water, he recalled.
+Of the situation in the water, Oliver said.
 “I kept getting bumped by guys wearing life jackets.
 Nobody wanted to share my planks.
 I didn’t ask them.”

-Of the nearly 1775 men who boarded the Arisan Maru, only nine survived its sinking.
-Eight of these men survived the war.
+Of the over 1775 men who boarded the Arisan Maru, only nine survived its sinking, and only eight of these men survived the war.
 Pvt.
 Carl H. Franklin was not one of them.

 His family received this message: